heggy231/keep-on/README.md

 ## FAQ:

 - What does render do?
-  - `React.js` uses virtual DOM, the Render function updates any changes to the virtual DOM.
+  - `React.js` uses virtual DOM to update any changes to my app. `.render` function updates any changes to the virtual DOM.
 ReactDOM.render() renders the changes to the nodes in the virtual DOM.
     > `ReactDOM.render(<App />, document.getElementById("root"));`
     - Ref: https://discuss.codecademy.com/t/i-have-a-question-about-reactdom-render/504205/3